 However, for informational purposes, the data below is better than no data at all and it can still be considered an average over the year – and not reflecting just one good month (or a bad one).

-It’s also important to note that the economy has seen a major boost recently and even though 2020 and 2021 were crazy years with all sorts of restrictions and problems, the average salaries in all countries in Europe are higher than ever.
+It’s also important to note that the economy has been after constant fire recently and even though 2020 and 2021 were also crazy years with all sorts of restrictions and problems, the average salaries in all countries in Europe are higher than ever.

 This also reflects in major increases in the minimum salaries in the EU, so if you’re planning to relocate and find a job here, the timing is great!